ImageCLEF 2021 Caption - Concept Detection

 - You can ask questions related to this challenge on the Discussion Forum.
 Before asking a new question please make sure that question has not been asked before.

-- Click on Discussion tab above or direct link: https://discourse.aicrowd.com/c/imageclef-2020-caption-concept-detection
+- Click on the Discussion tab above or direct link: https://www.aicrowd.com/challenges/imageclef-2021-caption-concept-detection/discussion

 We strongly encourage you to use the public channels mentioned above for communications between the participants and the organizers.
 In extreme cases, if there are any queries or comments that you would like to make using a private communication channel, then you can send us an email at :